MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 # Manage a workspace with git

-This article walks you through the following basic tasks in in Microsoft Fabric’s git integration tool:
+This article walks you through the following basic tasks in Microsoft Fabric’s git integration tool:

 - [Connect to a git repo](#connect-a-workspace-to-an-azure-repo)
 - [Commit changes](#commit-changes-to-git)